Disney Store

 The Disney Store is a chain of specialty stores created on March 28, 1987, and sells only Disney-related items, many of them exclusive, under its own name and Disney Outlet.
 It is a business unit of the Disney Experiences division of The Walt Disney Company.

 Disney Store was the first "retail-tainment", or entertainment store.
 The company had operated a number of store chains beyond its flagship Disney Store chain such as ESPN-The Store and the short-lived Mickey's Kitchen restaurant.
-Currently, the company operates the stand-alone stores, Disney Baby, Walt Disney Gallery and Disney's Soda Fountain and Studio Store.
+Currently, the company operates the stand-alone stores, Walt Disney Gallery, and Disney's Studio Store / Soda Fountain.
 Disney Store was a partner for Disney at Harrods, which included a Bibbidi Bobbidi Boutique salon.

 North America stores were owned and operated by The Children's Place's subsidiary Hoop Holdings from 2004 to 2008.
 The Oriental Land Company's subsidiary Retail Networks Co., Ltd. owned and operated the Japanese stores from 2002 to 2010.
 Since 2012, Disney departments exist in JCPenney in about 520 JCPenney locations.
 In India, two licensed chains, Disney Jeans and Disney Artist, are owned and operated by Indus Clothing and Ravi Jaipuria Corporation respectively.
 At the 2019 D23 Expo, it was announced that Disney departments were opening at Target stores across the United States starting in October prior to the release of Frozen II.
 Disney Store items are also being sold on Target.com in addition to the Disney Store website (previously known as "shopDisney" from 2017 to 2024).

 Disney's Character Warehouse Outlet Store was licensed out to liquidator Asset Management & Sales LLC to sell overstock and discontinued Disney Parks merchandise.
-The Character Warehouses just have a few permanent locations while having temporary stores at times.
+The Character Warehouses only have two permanent locations in the International and Vineland Outlets in Orlando.
 Asset Management & Sales is owned by Janie and Gary Stump.